 Suggested Solution: This is something that should be considered on a larger, nationally wide scale.

 University bureaucracy and stilted policies often subdue faculty and institutional innovation, motivation, and creativity.

 Suggested Solution: The creation of a faculty senate or committee that includes representation from the individual programs who work closely with the university’s leadership can assist in increasing and improving institutional innovation, motivation, and creativity because the faculty will have a voice and feel empowered concerning the direction of university policy.

 Insufficient Budget Support

 Budget support for faculty development is often insufficient for faculty to develop and expand their professional skill sets.

-University leadership should earmark a realistic amount of money each year for professional development.
-A highly credentialed faculty is advantageous to the university’s social and academic presence among competing universities and appealing to incoming students.
+Suggested Solution: University leadership should earmark a realistic amount of money each year for professional development.
+A highly credentialed faculty is advantageous to the university’s social and academic presence among competing universities and appeals to incoming students.

 University strategic planning efforts can become activity traps for faculty involvement.
 Faculty often perceive these efforts as pseudo attempts by the administration to make faculty feel like they are helping in the management and direction of the university’s strategic efforts.